thomas-cardon/quickshot/README.md

 ### What works?
 Press the PrintScreen key, crop a region of the screen using your mouse, and then use your tool to edit the photo.
 Once it's done, press Control-V anywhere (for example in Discord or Paint), and you'll have it!

+- Press PrintScreen to take and edit a screenshot
+- Press Shift+PrintScreen to take a screenshot (faster)
+- Press Ctrl/Cmd+PrintScreen to open the settings

 #### Goals
 - Quick loading time
   > For now the window that opens with the PrintScreen key loads fast, but I think I could do better.
 Maybe if we load one file instead of separating every module.
+- More shortcuts
 - Export anywhere
   > Support for Google Drive, iCloud, Discord?
 - Support for videos/gif